yhjmanuel/NER_Writing_Argument_Detection/readme.md

 "longformer_dev.pickle", "longformer_test.pickle".
 They are pre-processed train, dev, and test sets used in this notebook.
 The three files above are also generated using the pickle file created by "data_preprocessing.py".
 The model is evaluated on both token-level F1 and mention-level F1.
 The test set token-level F1 is 0.795.
-For calculating the mention(sentence)-level F1 easier, we used a different version of the test set (also attached in the link above, named "longformer_original_test_set.pkl").
+For calculating the mention(sentence)-level F1 easier, we used a different version of the test set (also attached in the google drive link above, named "longformer_original_test_set.pkl").
 The test set mention-level F1 is 0.783.
 The final model is also in the link above (named "writing_model_longformer.pt").